apache/doris/docs/en/docs/admin-manual/maint-monitor/monitor-alert.md

 # Monitoring and alarming

 This document mainly introduces Doris's monitoring items and how to collect and display them.
-And how to configure alarm
+And how to configure alarm (TODO)

 [Dashboard template click download](https://grafana.com/api/dashboards/9734/revisions/5/download)